franke92/otherpeoplesnotes/README.md

 ## Usage

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.

 ## Future Improvements
 It's possibile to substitute localStorage functionality with some real process of data storage.
-For example it's possible to use (with some little modifications) the resource.service in order to receive from a GET HTTP request to a RESTFul web services the notes stored in some database and, furthmore, web services can be used to push the notes written by the user via POST http request.
+For example it's possible to use (with some little modifications) the resource.service in order to receive from a GET HTTP request to a RESTFul web services the notes stored in some database and, furthmore, web services can be used to store the notes written by the user via POST http request.